earth and environmental sciences

 - Director of Undergraduate Studies: Dr. Alan Kafka, firstname.lastname@example.org

-An undergraduate in the Department of Earth and Environmental Services will develop a major program in one of two majors: Geological Sciences or Environmental Geoscience.
+An undergraduate in the Department of Earth and Environmental Sciences will develop a major program in one of two majors: Geological Sciences or Environmental Geoscience.
 Within the constraints discussed below, programs can be individually designed to meet the interests and objectives of each student.
 Students may wish to major or to have a concentration in the earth sciences for a variety of reasons including: (1) a desire to work professionally in one of the earth sciences, (2) a desire to obtain an earth science foundation preparatory for post-graduate work in environmental studies, resource management, environmental law, or similar fields, (3) a desire to teach earth science in secondary schools, or (4) a general interest in the earth sciences.
 Geoscientists study the earth’s complex systems and the interrelations among the solid earth, hydrosphere, biosphere, and atmosphere.
 Students trained in the earth sciences can look forward to exciting and rewarding careers, as society continues to require ever greater amounts of energy and resources in the twenty-first century, and at the same time, will face increasing environmental problems and concerns.
 The department provides students with the skills and varied background needed to address these problems.
 Earth scientists are naturally interdisciplinary and use science to solve real-world problems.
 Today’s earth scientist can choose to work in the field in almost any area of the world, in ultramodern laboratories equipped with the latest scientific and computing equipment, or commonly in some combination of these.
 Whether understanding hazards and environmental challenges such as earthquakes, landslides, floods, sea level rise, and climate change, exploring for petroleum thousands of feet below the surface of the ocean, or working with governmental agencies or industry to analyze pollution problems, the earth sciences provide exciting possibilities for a rewarding career.

 The field of Environmental Geoscience is new, interdisciplinary, and evolving.
-This program serves as an excellent major for students who wish to concentrate in the sciences, but who may not be looking toward professional careers as scientists, as well as for students planning graduate work in environmental law, environmental policy, or environmental studies.
+This program serves as an excellent major for students who wish to concentrate in the sciences, but who might not be looking toward professional careers as scientists, as well as for students planning graduate work in environmental law, environmental policy, or environmental studies.
 Students majoring in Environmental Geoscience should work out their programs closely with a departmental advisor to insure both breadth and depth in this subject area.

 To provide students with training in the interdisciplinary nature of Environmental Geoscience, the major includes an introductory sequence in Environmental Systems (EESC2201–2208), consisting of eight 2-credit courses (plus associated labs, EESC2211–2218).
 These courses can be taken in any order and do not have prerequisites.
 They are recommended particularly for first-year students and sophomores.
 Environmental Geoscience majors are required to take six of these eight courses.
-They are offered as two-course pairs, with one course meeting for the first half of the semester and another course (usually the next in the sequence) meeting for the second half of the semester, in the same time slot.
+They are usually offered as two-course pairs, with one course meeting for the first half of the semester and another course (usually the next in the sequence) meeting for the second half of the semester, in the same time slot.
 Students are welcome to take one or both of the courses in each of these pairs in any given semester.
 In general, four Environmental Systems courses will be offered each fall semester, and two in the spring semester.
 Over any given two-year period, all eight courses will be offered at least once.

 Students in this major must complete the following course requirements: